amcm329/spamfilter/README.md

 ## Package Creation
 You need to install the dependencies mentioned in the section *Requirements For Package Creation*.

-Then, you need to place the prompt in the main path of this folder, then execute:
+Afterwards, you need to place the prompt in the main path of this folder, then execute:
 ```bash
 python -m pytest
 python -m build